Yogesh-K-Matkar/react_concept_react_app/README.md

 #### Deploying from GitHub to GitHub-Pages:-

+   1. To deploy React project in GitHub-Pages, first install the gh-pages package as a dev dependency in the React project.

+       Syntax:-

+       ```TERMINAL

+            npm install gh-pages --save-dev

+       ```

-   1. First in React project, go to vite.config.js file, then add the below code
+   2. First in React project, go to vite.config.js file, then add the below code

        Syntax:-